jeffThompson/PhysicalComputing/Week02_LEDs/Demos/02-InternalLED.md

 ![](Images/LED-Location.png)

-> Note: There are two other LEDs on your board.
-One is opposite the LED we're using, next to the USB connector, and indicates communication with your computer.
+> 🙋‍♀️ You might have noticed there are two other LEDs on your board.
+One is opposite the LED we're using, next to the USB connector, and indicates battery charging (if connected).
 The other is an RGB LED, which we'll use in our next example!

 We don't need to do anything to else to prep our board for this, just open the Mu Editor and start coding!